MicrosoftDocs/cpp-docs/docs/cppcx/dlls-c-cx.md

 ## Standard DLLs

-You can create a standard DLL for C++ code that doesn’t consume or produce public Windows Runtime types and consume it from a UWP app.
+You can create a standard DLL for C++ code that doesn't consume or produce public Windows Runtime types and consume it from a UWP app.
 Use the Dynamic-Link Library (DLL) project type when you just want to migrate an existing DLL to compile in this version of Visual Studio but not convert the code to a Windows Runtime Component project.
 When you use the following steps, the DLL will be deployed alongside your app executable in the .appx package.

 ### To create a standard DLL in Visual Studio